10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 When will I receive my results from the DSSEOT?

 You will receive your results immediately following the DSSEOT, however, the Department of State only reviews applications quarterly.
-Applications submitted will be reviewed by cohort at the end of each quarter as detailed below.
+Applications submitted will be reviewed by cohort.
 Depending on when you submit your application, it can take up to four months from your test date to receive email communication from the Department.
 Please monitor your email for time sensitive communications on next steps.

-If you do not pass the DSSEOT, you must wait 12 months + one day from the date of your DSSEOT to reapply to the Security Engineering Officer position.
+If you do not pass the DSSEOT, you must wait one year and a day from the date of your DSSEOT to reapply to the Security Engineering Officer position.

 Step 4: Submit your Documents